Renekton442/Yelp-Camp/README.md

 ## Specifications
    - Authentication
-     - Users can register and login
+     - Users can sign up and log in
-     - Used Passport for that purpose
    - Authorization
-     - Users need to log in to make any addtion,update or deletion
+     - Users need to log in to make any creation, update or deletion
      - Users can only edit their own posts or reviews
    - Functionalities
+     - CRUD functions for Campgrounds
-     - Campgrounds are marked on a cluster map
+     - Campgrounds are marked on a cluster map, and each campground has it's location displayed seperately on a map
      - Fuzzy search with automplete using MongoDB Atlas search
-     - Images of campgrounds are uploaded to Cloudinary
+     - Images of campgrounds are uploaded to cloud service (Cloudinary)
-     - Images can be added and deleted after creation of Campground
+     - Images can be added and deleted
-     - CRUD functions have been implemented on Campgrounds
-     - Flash messages were displayed
+     - Flash messages are employed
-     - Sessions and cookies were used
-     - Every Campground has it's location displayed seperately on a map
 ## Front End
    - HTML
    - CSS